-In my travel-blogs through the years I have shown you many rocks and places where the Hidden people of Iceland live.
+In my travel blogs through the years, I have shown you many rocks and places where the Hidden people of Iceland live.
 Our folklore is filled with stories about encounters with the Hidden people of Iceland, together with whom we inhabit Iceland.

-I have travelled all over Iceland to visit elf locations, but there is one such rock within a 4-minute walk from my home in Háaleitisbraut street in Reykjavík.
+I have travelled all over Iceland to visit elf locations, but there is one such rock within a 4-minute walk from my home on Háaleitisbraut street in Reykjavík.
 I visit it often and greet the supernatural being who lives in the rock.

 Top photo: by the rock in Reykjavík in August 2020

-In that rock which can be found behind the busy streets, Ármúli and Síðumúli lives an elf - a member of the hidden people of Iceland.
+In that rock which can be found behind the busy streets, Ármúli and Síðumúli, lives an elf - a member of the hidden people of Iceland.

 The rock in June